 Tactu is four tabs and a voice button.
 Everything else — the chart, the heatmap, the doctor report — computes itself from what you already said.
+The screens below are from the update now in review: multi-condition tracking, foods, the seizure diary, and the PDF doctor report.

 Everything the AI extracted is editable before save — pain score, body locations (10 regions), contributing factors (8 tags), the note itself.
 You're always in control.